ovh/docs/pages/platform/databases/99_faq/guide.en-asia.md

 ### My queries are slow

-Queries are operations performed on your databases instances, such as READ informations, WRITE informations, or DELETE informations.
+Queries are operations performed on your databases instances, such as READ operations, WRITE operations, or DELETE operations.

 These queries performances are related to many external factors: